akmn35/new.dist/README.md

 #> [1] 0.003859685
 ```

-`qbwd` quantile function for Bimodal Weibull Distribution with
+`qbwd` Quantile function for Bimodal Weibull Distribution with shape
-shape(alpha) and scale(beta) parameters.
+(alpha) and scale (beta) parameters.

 ``` r
 library(new.dist)